-Fred Heather, a Partner in Glaser Weil’s Litigation Department, focuses his practice on complex civil litigation and white collar criminal defense.
+Fred Heather, a Partner in Glaser Weil’s Litigation Department and Co-Chair of the Crisis Management & Response Department, focuses his practice on complex civil litigation and white collar criminal defense.
 He has served as chief trial/litigation counsel in a wide variety of complex civil and white collar criminal cases.
 His clients have included numerous aerospace companies and their senior executives in defense of False Claims Act (“qui tam”) actions, a major tobacco company in more than 10 individual smoker cases and a major sports manufacturing company in a products liability case tried to a jury, all of which resulted in complete defense outcomes.
 In addition, he represents the American Society of Composers, Authors, and Publishers (ASCAP) in copyright matters.

 The substantive areas of his cases have ranged from government contracts and securities fraud to environmental regulation, Foreign Corrupt Practices Act, copyright, products liability and antitrust, as well as numerous high-stakes corporate business disputes.
 While many of these cases have been in state and federal courts in Los Angeles, Mr. Heather has handled complex cases in all other jurisdictions in California, the Southern and Eastern Districts of New York and other jurisdictions around the country.
 Mr. Heather has also argued many cases before appellate courts.